 This remarkable pool also has an approximate depth of 90 ft (27.4 m).
 The underwater geysers that form and maintain the pond spew forth their eerily-hued contents every 40 minutes.

 In addition, the ever-present plumes of steam rising from the surface add to the hellish appearance.

 Interestingly, the color changes slightly with the weather.
 On sunny days the pond appears an orange-red.
-Yet on cloudy days, it takes on the semblance of a blood-red scarlet.
+On cloudy days, however, it takes on the semblance of a blood-red scarlet.

 Bloody Hell Pond Location and History

 The Bloody Hell Pond is located in the Oita Prefecture, in Japan.
-The local terrain is predominantly mountainous.
-It is also quite rugged.
+The local terrain is predominantly mountainous, and also quite rugged.